slo1958/sl-xj-lib-data/README.md

 #### compressed string data serie clCompressedDataSerie
 The data serie stores it value in a string compressed form.
 Each cell in the column is an integer, an index to an array of values.
 Use this data serie instead of the standard data serie when a large number of rows contains only a few distinct values, for example a country name in a large invoice dataset.
 Those operations are totally transparent.
 You add strings to the compressed data serie and the clCompressedDataSerie handles the conversion behind the scene.

-#### date data serie clDateDataSerie
-This data series stores its value as DateTime, but the time part is not used.
-The data serie provide date related method to extract day, month, year….
-Value as integer data serie.

-#### dateTime data serie clDateTimeDataSerie
-This data series stores its value as DateTime.
-The data serie provide date related method to extract day, month, year….
-Value as integer data serie, and time related methods to extract hours, minutes, ….
-Values as integer data serie.

 ## About clDataTable
 A data table is a collection of data series.